stenington/hacktivity-kit/README.md

 This creates <samp>kit.pdf</samp> that you can open with your favorite PDF viewer.

+Prince may report errors like:
+    prince: kit.html:9: error: Tag section invalid< These don't affect processing and should disappear with upcoming releases of Prince.

 ## Testing

 Prince does not offer as full-featured support for JavaScript as modern browsers do.
 Ideally, all